 Running the bags through a washer or cleaning them by hand reduced bacteria levels to almost nothing, the study reported, but nearly all shoppers questioned said they do not regularly, if ever, wash their reusable bags.
 About a third said they also used their food-shopping bags to haul around non-food items.

 LA plans to force people to use (and re-use) reusable bags.
 No other bags will be available.
-So is this another example where knee-jerk reactions create misery and inconvenience, while accomplishing none of their intended goals?
+So is this another example where knee-jerk reactions create misery and inconvenience while accomplishing none of their intended goals?
 The goal is to “protect the environment, yes?”
-So how is this likley worse for the environment?
+So how is this likely worse for the environment?

-But lets imagine that you can clean them and you do.
+But let us imagine that you can clean them and you do.
 How much water, electricity, and laundry detergent might be added to the environmental equation when a city the size of LA has to start washing millions of fabric bags every week?
 Increased water and detergent use anyone?
-So just for starters this means more water treatment (pre and post wash) and the added stress to expensive infrastructure.
+So just for starters, this means more water treatment (pre and post wash) and the added stress to expensive infrastructure.
 Do we need a new board or commission to address this?

 And what if you don’t clean them?
-You were probably to dumb to start using the reusable bags on your own without nanny’s say-so, so why would you be smart enough to wash them?
+You were probably too dumb to start using the reusable bags on your own without nanny’s say-so, so why would you be smart enough to wash them?
 Out of the millions of LA food shoppers how many will keep their reusable bags from becoming a public health hazard?
-Could that hazard increase the risk of food borne illness?
+Could that danger increase the risk of foodborne illness?
 Do we need a board or commission to address this?

 Would more food born illness add to the number of hospital and doctor visits?
 Given the arc toward socialized medicine might this place another excessive and expensive burden on taxpayers and the cost of insurance premiums?
 (More regulations.)